ably/ably-asset-tracking-android/JAVA.md

 Below we only describe changes in the Java API.
 For the full publisher SDK usage guide please see the [Kotlin guide](README.md#publishing-sdk).

-Async operations are returning a `CompletableFuture` that will complete once the operation finishes.
+Async operations return a `CompletableFuture` that will complete once the operation finishes.

 ```java
 publisherFacade.trackAsync(trackable, trackableState -> {